lucianpls/QB3/performance/performance.md

 ## More about PNG and QB3

 QB3 is not a full replacement for PNG.
-One of the most important feature of PNG is stability, it has been around for more than 30 years without breaking compatibility, likely a reason for its popularity.
+One of the important features of PNG is stability, it has been around for more than 30 years without breaking compatibility, likely a reason for its popularity.
 The standard libPNG has many features that are not intrinsic to the PNG format, but make the library more useful.
 There are many PNG features that QB3 lacks and vice versa.
 This study is just a simple comparison of the